h1aji/Ka-Radio2/README.md

 # ESP8266 Web Radio

-Karadio is a WiFi shoutcast player based on esp8266 and vs1053b chips This repo is a fork of [Ka-Radio](https://github.com/karawin/Ka-Radio) which is compiled with [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos)
+Karadio is a WiFi shoutcast player based on esp8266 nodemcu and vs1053b chips This repo is a fork of [Ka-Radio](https://github.com/karawin/Ka-Radio) which is compiled with [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos)

 Please note: project is currently under developement